D23 (Disney): 2017

-The third D23 Expo Japan was held on February 10–12, 2018 at the Tokyo Disney Resort.

 2019

-The sixth D23 Expo was held on August 23–25, 2019 at the Anaheim Convention Center in Anaheim, California.
-Pixar and Walt Disney Animation Studios presented extended looks at Frozen II, Onward, Soul, and announced Raya and the Last Dragon.
+The sixth D23 Expo was held from August 23 to 25, 2019, at the Anaheim Convention Center in Anaheim, California.
+Pixar and Walt Disney Animation Studios presented extended looks at Frozen 2, Onward, Soul, and announced Raya and the Last Dragon.
 Marvel Studios presented first looks at Black Widow, Eternals, and announced Moon Knight, Ms. Marvel, She-Hulk, and Black Panther: Wakanda Forever.
 Lucasfilm presented a behind-the-scenes preview at Star Wars: The Rise of Skywalker.
 Finally, Walt Disney Pictures presented first looks at the live-action remake of Mulan, an extended clip of Maleficent: Mistress of Evil, Jungle Cruise, and the live-action prequel Cruella.
 This expo also marked the first time that Disney showcased projects from 20th Century Fox, with clips of upcoming films from Ford v Ferrari, Spies in Disguise, and The King's Man.
 Alan Horn stated that they were not going to announce anything about Fox at the expo, but also noted that more news about Fox would be forthcoming in the future.

 2022

-The seventh D23 Expo was held on September 9–11, 2022 at the Anaheim Convention Center in Anaheim, California.
+The seventh D23 Expo was held from September 9 to 11, 2022, at the Anaheim Convention Center in Anaheim, California.
 The event was originally expected to be scheduled for 2021, but was pushed back a year due to the COVID-19 pandemic in the United States.
-D23 Expo 2022 saw the debut of the new production logo of Disney, created by the Disney Studios Content and Industrial Light & Magic and accompanied by a new arrangement of "When You Wish Upon a Star" composed by Christophe Beck.
-Pixar and Walt Disney Animation Studios presented a first look at Elemental and Strange World and also announced Inside Out 2, Elio, and Wish.
-Walt Disney Pictures presented first looks at The Little Mermaid, Disenchanted, Snow White, and Haunted Mansion, and also announced Mufasa: The Lion King.
-Marvel Studios announced Werewolf by Night and presented exclusive looks at Black Panther: Wakanda Forever, Ironheart, Ant-Man and the Wasp: Quantumania, Loki, Echo, and Secret Invasion.
+D23 Expo 2022 saw the debut of the new production logo of Walt Disney Pictures, created by the Disney Studios Content and Industrial Light & Magic and accompanied by a new arrangement of "When You Wish Upon a Star" composed by Christophe Beck and conducted by Tim Davies.
+Pixar and Walt Disney Animation Studios presented a first look at Elemental and Strange World, and also announced Inside Out 2, Elio, and Wish.
+Walt Disney Pictures presented first looks at The Little Mermaid, Peter Pan & Wendy, Disenchanted, Snow White, and Haunted Mansion, and also announced Mufasa: The Lion King.
+Marvel Studios announced Werewolf by Night and presented exclusive looks at Black Panther: Wakanda Forever, Ironheart, Ant-Man and the Wasp: Quantumania, Loki, Echo, Secret Invasion, and The Marvels.
 Lucasfilm presented an exclusive first look at Indiana Jones and the Dial of Destiny along with trailers for Tales of the Jedi, The Mandalorian, and Willow.
 20th Century Studios announced an Assassin's Creed TV series for Netflix and presented a first look at new scenes from Avatar: The Way of Water.
 Disney Branded Television presented first looks at multiple shows, including upcoming Disney+ exclusives American Born Chinese, The Muppets Mayhem, and Percy Jackson and the Olympians.
-Disney also presented panels and exhibits on "Disney100", the upcoming yearlong celebration of the 100th anniversary of the company, as well as a "Celebration of Encanto" and a Disney Princess concert featuring Susan Egan and Anneliese van der Pol.
+Disney also presented panels and exhibits on "Disney100", the then-upcoming yearlong celebration of the 100th anniversary of the company, as well as a "Celebration of Encanto" and a Disney Princess concert featuring Susan Egan and Anneliese van der Pol.
 The New York Times estimated attendance for the 2022 expo at around 140,000 people.